zverok/the_schema_is/README.md

     - the-schema-is/rubocop
   ```
 3. Run `rubocop` and see what it now says about your models.
 4. Now you can add schema definitions manually, or allow `rubocop --auto-fix` to do its job!
-(NB: you can always use `rubocop --auto-fix --cops TheSchemaIs/Content` to auto-fix ONLY this schema thing)
+(NB: you can always use `rubocop --auto-fix --only TheSchemaIs/Content` to auto-fix ONLY this schema thing)

 The cop supports some configuration, you can see the current one with `rubocop --show-cops TheSchemaIs/Content`